 - 2 tablespoons tomato puree

-- 125ml red wine (we used an 8% vol wine for 4 syns but please check your own syn values as they vary) you can also use a red wine stock pot in replace of this but it will have a different taste once cooked.
+- 125ml red wine (you can also use a red wine stock pot in replace of this but we highly recommend the wine)

 - 1 cinnamon stick